Important course information

 2. Does the program do the right thing?

-3. Can we read/understand the code easily? (i.e. is it commented enough?)
+3. Can we read/understand the code easily? (i.e., is it commented properly?)

-• If you have issues with debugging, please first consult the debugging manual on Blackboard.
+• If you have issues with debugging, please first consult the debugging manual on Brightspace.

 • If you run into problems during coding or debugging, consider: